fabiopalumbo/fluent.it/test2 - 100% done/README.md

 Kitchen-Terraform provides a set of Test Kitchen plugins which enable a system to use Test Kitchen to converge a Terraform configuration and verify the resulting Terraform state with InSpec controls.

 As Kitchen-Terraform integrates several distinctive technologies in a nontrivial manner, reviewing the documentation of each of the aforementioned products is strongly encouraged.

+**Guide Steps**

+1) Created Jenkinsfile for deploying Teraform / S3 Bucket for automation of the multibranch pipeline with parameters

+2) Created /terraform/main.tf and similars for deploying terraform

+3) Created test Kitchen Terrafom .kitchen.yml